lukateg/strength-age/README.md

 TESTING:
 -- test prompt splitting and large loads

+FUTURE BUGS:
+-- remove async from permissions to make them faster -- make table responsive
+-- redirect after test creation still doesn't work properly(test with multiple lessons) -- still have some bad redirects on class and test review(open class from dashboard and redirect back leads you to classes instead of a dashboard)
 BUGS
-- open class from dashboard and redirect back leads you to classes instead of a dashboard CAN'T REPRODUCE
--- redirect after test creation still doesn't work properly(test with multiple lessons) -- creating test from multiple lessons and setting the equal question per lesson returns just questions for one lesson -- still have some bad redirects on class and test review -- sign out displays some weird loader
--- implement permission check fix
+-- check all skeletons on mobile
--- add delete test from test preview
--- fix prompting and short answer ai review, maybe add instructions why is answer wrong --fix table scroll and responsivnes
+-- fix prompting and short answer ai review, maybe add instructions why is answer wrong -- fix loader
--- fix classes dummy data 7 tests and etc
+-- fix monthly tokens used on tests page
--- add beta to the logo
--- make all things beta

 PLAN:
 -- fix bugs